 - Before beginning an internship, students must file an Internship Information Form.

-- For criteria, expectations, ideas, and instructions about internships and capstone projects, click here.
+- For specific criteria, expectations, ideas, and instructions about internships and capstone projects, click here.

-INSCT will work together with all CAS-PCR students and their graduate programs to meet their internship/capstone requirements.
-Even as INSCT expands its relationships with PCR organizations to establish regular internships for CAS students, it is the students’ primary responsibility for finding a suitable internship and working with INSCT and graduate program staff as early as possible.
+- INSCT will work together with all CAS in PCR students and their graduate programs to meet their internship/capstone requirements.
+However, it is the students’ primary responsibility to find a suitable internship and to work with INSCT and graduate program staff as early as possible.

-- MAIR, MPA/IR, JD/IR Students: All International Relations students (including joint students) are encouraged to use their Global Internship to fulfill this requirement.
-Students will need to seek out their internship through the IR Global Programs office, ensuring the placement is with a PCR-related organization.
+- International Relations students (MAIR, MPA/IR, JD/IR) should use their Global Internship to fulfill this PCR certificate requirement.
+Students should seek out their internship through the IR Global Programs office, ensuring the placement is with a PCR-related organization.
 INSCT will work with both the student and IR Global Programs in this regard.

-- MPA Students: MPA students will use their MPA Capstone to fulfill this requirement.
-Depending on the number of MPA students pursuing the CAS-PCR, INSCT will assist in developing the appropriate number of PCR-related capstone projects.
+- MPA Students will use their MPA Capstone to fulfill this PCR certificate requirement.
+Depending on the number of MPA students pursuing the CAS in PCR, INSCT will assist in developing the appropriate number of PCR-related capstone projects.

-- Law and other graduate students: Other graduate and law students will enroll in a 3-credit independent study through their program and work with INSCT staff to find an appropriate internship opportunity.
+- Law and other graduate students will enroll in a 3-credit independent study through their program and work with INSCT staff to find an appropriate internship opportunity.

 300 Dineen Hall | 950 Irving Avenue

 Syracuse University College of Law